QUALITY MEDICINE FOR ALL

 Any member of the association adheres to the QUAMED Charter and considers the access to quality essential drugs as a human right, universal and inalienable.
 QUAMED and its members commit themselves therefore to make every effort to improve procurement practices into the pharmaceutical industry and to participate in a wider awareness of the problem.
 QUAMED is not involved in any manufacturing activity, distribution or sales of drugs.

-In addition to this group of experts, QUAMED has a network of external specialists that can be mobilized for consultations, technical support, physical or remote training sessions and other quality assurance related activities..
+In addition to the members, QUAMED has a network of external specialists that can be mobilized for consultations, technical support, physical or remote training sessions and other quality assurance related activities.

 Board of Directors